devstaff-crete/DevStaff-Heraklion/Sponsors.md

 ### How financial contributions are used

-The financial contributions may be used by DevStaff for various purposes to support the community.
+The financial contributions may be used by DevStaff for various purposes and activities to support the community.
+These activities are decided by the org team and the org meetups which are open to anyone in the community.
 The primary purpose is to support the catering of a meetup which boosts the socializing part of the meetups!
 Other purposes may include ordering swag to give out to community members, etc.
 These activities are expensed in accordance to OpenCollective's policies, including submitting a receipt for transparency purposes.